AnimePub/AniPub/SECURITY.md

 ## 🛠️ Our Commitment

-AniPub is under active development, and new features are being added all the time.
+AniPub is Now Active, and new features are being added all the time.
 - Security patches are our top priority.
 - We will credit responsible reporters (if desired).
 - For major vulnerabilities, we may roll out hotfixes and notify users if necessary.